Digitizing Nepal's Written Heritage: A Comprehensive HTR Pipeline for Old Nepali Manuscripts: Introduction

-The combination of limited training data, script complexity, and degraded document quality necessitates approaches that leverage transfer learning, data augmentation, and careful architectural choices \citep{arias-etal-2023-automatic}.
-In this paper, we tackle these challenges through a comprehensive exploration of modern HTR techniques for Old Nepali manuscripts.
-We investigate transfer learning strategies to enable effective learning in low-resource settings, implementing a three-stage approach that adapts models from high-resource to target domain data.
-Our architectural exploration includes transformer-based approaches such as TrOCR \citep{li2023trocr} alongside combinations of vision encoders (including Swin Transformer \citep{Liu2021Swin}) paired with language decoders (BERT-style \citep{Devlin2018BERT} and GPT-2 \citep{Radford2019GPT2}).
-To effectively capture the intricacies of Old Nepali scripts, we compare byte-level tokenization against traditional approaches, determining the optimal granularity for this complex writing system.
+However, the historical manuscripts considered in this study present several challenges, including diverse handwriting styles, degraded document quality, intricate conjunct forms, and limited annotated data \cite{10.1108/JD-09-2023-0183}.
+These constraints necessitate approaches that leverage transfer learning, data augmentation, and carefully designed model architectures \citep{arias-etal-2023-automatic}.
+In this paper, we address these challenges by conducting a comprehensive exploration of modern HTR techniques for Old Nepali manuscripts.
+We investigate transfer learning strategies to enable effective learning in low-resource settings, implementing a three-stage approach that adapts models from high-resource settings to target-domain data.
+Our architectural exploration includes transformer-based approaches such as TrOCR \citep{li2023trocr}, as well as combinations of vision encoders (including Swin Transformer \citep{Liu2021Swin}) with language decoders (BERT-style \citep{Devlin2018BERT} and GPT-2 \citep{Radford2019GPT2}).
+To effectively capture the intricacies of Old Nepali scripts, we compare byte-level tokenization with traditional approaches to determine the optimal granularity for this complex writing system.
 We further enhance model robustness through data augmentation strategies that preserve script integrity while improving generalization \cite{rassul2025advancingofflinehandwrittentext}.
-Finally, we systematically compare decoding methods—including deterministic methods (greedy, beam search \citep{Freitag_2017}, contrastive search \citep{su2022contrastive}) and stochastic methods (sampling with temperature \citep{ackley1985learning}, top-$k$ \citep{fan2018hierarchical}, and top-$p$ sampling \citep{holtzman2019curious})—to optimize recognition accuracy.
+Finally, we systematically compare decoding methods—including deterministic methods (greedy, beam search \citep{Freitag_2017}, contrastive search \citep{su2022contrastive}) and stochastic methods (sampling with temperature \citep{ackley1985learning}, top-$k$ \citep{fan2018hierarchical}, and top-$p$ sampling \citep{holtzman2019curious})—to optimize recognition accuracy.\\ \textbf{Contributions:} (i) We develop a comprehensive HTR pipeline that efficiently performs recognition on Old Nepali texts, demonstrating superior performance compared to both open-source and proprietary alternatives in this low-resource setting. (ii) We present a detailed analysis of preprocessing and data augmentation methods specifically tailored for historical scripts. (iii) We demonstrate the impact of domain adaptation through pretraining on datasets derived from publicly available sources, including the Heidelberg open research data \citep{DATA/EGOKEI_2022}. (iv) We conduct a thorough investigation of tokenization and decoding methods to capture the unique structural properties of historical Nepali texts, revealing insights about optimal representation strategies for complex scripts. (v) We make our code, models, and analysis tools publicly available at \url{https://github.com/anjalisarawgi/nepOCR/}.